Sebbenbear/sebbenbear.github.io/_projects/glossary.md

 ---
 layout: default
 title: Glossary
+description: This is a React + Firebase app that I built to keep track of all the new terms I'm learning at the Recurse Center.
 ---

 This is a React + Firebase app that I built to keep track of all the new terms I'm learning at the Recurse Center.